Dasharo/presentations/pages/dug_9/6-deguard.md

 - What is Intel Boot Guard? + demo #1
 - What does it mean for coreboot?
-- Deguard + demo #2
+- What is deguard?
-- How can I contribute and use it?
+- How can I use it?
+- Demo #2 - deguarded T480 running coreboot
 - Discussion

 ---